RedisTimeSeries/RedisTimeSeries/docs/commands.md

 * `COUNT` - Maximum number of returned samples.

-* `ALIGN` - Time bucket alignment control for AGGREGATION.
-This will control the time bucket timestamps by changing the reference timestamp on which a bucket is defined.
+* `ALIGN` - Bucket alignment control for AGGREGATION.
+This will control the buckets start time by changing the reference timestamp on which a bucket is defined.
      Possible values:
      * `start` or `-`: The reference timestamp will be the query start interval time (_fromTimestamp_).
      * `end` or `+`: The reference timestamp will be the query end interval time (_toTimestamp_).
      * A specific timestamp: align the reference timestamp to a specific time.
      * **Note:** when not provided alignment is set to 0.

-* AGGREGATION - Aggregate result into time buckets (the following aggregation parameters are mandtory)
+* AGGREGATION - Aggregate result into buckets (the following aggregation parameters are mandtory)
   * aggregationType - Aggregation type:
     |Value  | Description                   |
     |-------|-------------------------------|